PollyHannah/Phylogenomic-study/README.md

 ## Part Four: Generate final trees
 This is the final part of the analysis where we generate a final family, genus, and species, based on a multiple sequence alignments of concatenated genes at each taxonomic level.
 For this analysis, we only used genes where there was no evidence of recombination.
-(See Supplementary Table 2 in the main manuscript).
+(See supplementary table 2 in the main manuscript [here](https://www.biorxiv.org/content/10.1101/2025.10.27.684589v1)).
 This was except genes showing evidence of intra-genotypic recombination (recombination within *M. pagrus1* clades) as identified by RDP4 (version 101) (Martin et al. 2015).

 We included these genes in the concatenated gene alignment for the species-level to maximise the volume of to estimate genetic relationships between genotypes.
 We were unable to exclude loci with evidence of recombination between clades, because this would have excluded all phylogenetically informative loci.
 We also only included genes where the alignments contained additional sequence information to the alignment for the same loci at the taxonomic level below (see section above 'Identify alignments with insufficient sequence information').